 - Web-based Family Prevention of Alcohol and Risky Sex for Older Teens (R01AA020977)— which is an interactive family based approach for engaging older teens and their parents to improve communication and to develop safety strategies around these types of high risk behaviors.

-She has engaged in research studies in Thailand, India, and Brazil that focus on family-based strategies to reduce adolescent use of alcohol and drugs, and risky sex.
-She is also serving as the Chair of the Society for Prevention Research’s (SPR), International Task Force.
+Dr. Miller has engaged in research studies in Thailand, India, and Brazil that focus on family-based strategies to reduce adolescent use of alcohol and drugs, and risky sex.
+She also serves as the Chair of the Society for Prevention Research’s (SPR), International Task Force.
 This task force organizes the yearly International Networking Forum at the SPR Annual Meetings, collaborates with external organizations to improve networking and communication among international colleagues interested in prevention science, and actively identifies opportunities for supporting the research to practice to policy nexus with scientifically based findings and research.
-She actively participates as a mentor in the PRC post-doctoral program.
+Dr. Miller actively participates as a mentor in the PRC post-doctoral program.
 She has published extensively in these areas of research.

-Prior work has also included studies on violence and victimization, drinking and driving, and crime/social justice, environmental strategies and group-based prevention efforts Prior to 2002, She was the Janet B. Wattles Endowed Professor and Director of the Center for Research on Urban Social Work Practice at the University at Buffalo (1998-2002).
+Dr. Miller’s earlier work has also included studies on violence and victimization, drinking and driving, and crime/social justice, environmental strategies and group-based prevention efforts.
+Prior to 2002, she was the Janet B. Wattles Endowed Professor and Director of the Center for Research on Urban Social Work Practice at the University at Buffalo (1998-2002).
 From 1996-1998, she served in as Director at the Research Institute on Addictions in Buffalo, New York, where she was also was also Deputy Director (1988-1998) and Senior Scientist (1981-1998).
-She is a member of the American Society of Criminology, the Prevention Research Society, and the Research Society on Alcoholism.
+Dr. Miller is a member of the American Society of Criminology, the Prevention Research Society, and the Research Society on Alcoholism.
 She received her Ph.D. in Criminal Justice from the University of Albany.